 The blue engine works by learning which descriptions go with what payees.
 However if the description is always a little different like these, then you have to manually categorize these every time they clear.

-Then, once the blue engine learned which payee this term goes with, all current and future ones would be properly categorized.
+Then, once the blue engine learns which payee this term "gusto net" goes with by categorizing the first one, all current and future ones would be properly categorized.

 This method works exactly the opposite: instead of seeking out terms embedded and using only them, it seeks out an removes terms that get in the way.
 Blacklisting solves a completely different problem than White listing.

 Take for example the term "check".
 Many banks will use only this term in the description, with a check number to help you identify it.

 If you had 30 checks with this description, and you manually categorized the first one, then all of the other 29 checks would get categorized to this same payee and so would all future checks!

 Obviously you don't want that.
 Checks need to stay uncategorized, with a red indicator, so that you know they need your attention.